smchase01/REEU_intern24/practice/Introduction_to_terminal.md

-The terminal, also known as the command-line interface (CLI), is a text-based interface in which you can interact with your computer's operating system using commands.
+The terminal, also known as the command-line interface (CLI) or `command line`, is a text-based interface in which you can interact with your computer's operating system using commands.
 It provides a way to execute various commands and perform tasks without relying on a graphical user interface (GUI).

 The terminal is a powerful tool that allows you to perform a wide range of tasks efficiently, such as: